mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/25/day-187/">July 25, 2017</a></small></div>
-<p><strong>The Senate Judiciary Committee issued a subpoena to Paul Manafort to testify in its Russia probe</strong>.
+<p><strong>The Senate Judiciary Committee issued a subpoena to Paul Manafort to testify in its <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 Manafort had agreed to provide notes of the meeting at Trump Tower last year with the Russian lawyer, according to a person close to the investigation.
 Committee chairman Chuck Grassley and ranking member Dianne Feinstein said they had been “unable to reach an agreement for a voluntary transcribed interview with the Judiciary Committee” with Manafort. (<a href="http://abcnews.go.com/Politics/senate-committee-issues-subpoena-paul-manafort-hearing/story?id=48834903">ABC News</a> / <a href="http://www.politico.com/story/2017/07/25/manafort-to-answer-questions-share-notes-with-senate-investigators-240924">Politico</a>)</p>